btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ## Lightning Network Questions and Support

-Community support for Lightning Network question is pretty limited, since the protocol is fairly new.
+Community support for Lightning Network questions is pretty limited, since the protocol is fairly new.

 If you're facing a technical problem with your Lightning Network implementation, that's not documented here you may want to ask questions in their respective communities.